Neepsend: Post war

 After the Second World War the resident population was greatly reduced, resulting in Boyland Street School closing in 1946 and Neepsend Hillfoot School closing in 1975.

 The now closed Sheffield Ski Village occupied the former site of the Parkwood Springs estate.

 In 1978 the Parkwood Springs estate was bulldozed and then landscaped, in 1988 the Sheffield Ski Village was opened on the site.
 The village included eight ski runs, ski lodge, retail shops and restaurants.
 The Ski Village closed on 29 April 2012 when the main building was destroyed by a fire.
 On 28 November 2017 it was announced that developers wanted to rebuild on the site, and redevelop a £22.5 million sports centre.

+The South Yorkshire Supertram network opened in stages from 1994, with Shalesmoor tram stop tram stop opening on the Blue and Yellow routes in 1995; as part of the regeneration of the area, the tram stop was renamed to Shalesmoor for Kelham Island in the 2010s.

 In June 2007, the area was badly flooded when the River Don burst its banks.
 Many businesses and properties were affected.
 September 2012 saw the completion of new flood defences between Nursery Street and the River Don, the work costing £680,000 incorporates a pocket park into the design.
 The park has stepped levels sloping down to the river, which are designed to hold back any overflow.
+In October 2017 a small mammal survey carried out by the Sorby Natural History Society found that the Parkwood Springs area was home to bank voles and wood mice.

+The Neepsend area, and in particular the old Gasworks site, is the main focus of the University of Sheffield's Integrated Design Project for third year civil and structural engineering students.
+It is also the focus of the University's Multi-disciplinary Design Project for final year civil engineering, mechanical engineering, architecture and landscape architecture students.